-It is almost unthinkable to imagine the history of the USA without thinking about the cotton fields of the southern states.
-The country was built on crops such as wheat, cotton, oats and corn.
-The images of cotton pickers dragging their long sacks of cotton behind them, with fingers spiked and bloodied from the sharp casing bur surrounding the soft boll of cotton are still a reminder of a painful part of American history.
+It is almost unthinkable to imagine the USA's history without thinking about the cotton fields of the southern states.
+The US was built on the strength of crops such as wheat, cotton, oats, and corn.
+The images of cotton pickers dragging their long sacks of cotton behind them, their fingers spiked and bloodied from the sharp casing bur surrounding the soft boll of cotton, are still a reminder of a painful part of American history.

 Now cotton is picked by machines.
-Most of us only think of cotton as the fabric, which we love, that keeps us cool in the summer.
-No doubt, the majority of your favorite clothing, bedding and towels are made from it.
+Most of us only think of cotton as the fabric we love, which keeps us cool in the summer.
+No doubt, the majority of your favorite clothing, bedding, and towels are made from it.

-Inside each fluffy boll, there are seeds and it is from these where cottonseed oil comes from.
-This wasn't always the case, as some of the seeds were used for replanting, and others were left to rot as they had no known useable value.
+Inside each fluffy boll, there are seeds, and it is from these that cottonseed oil is obtained.
+This wasn't always the case, as some were used for replanting by the farmers, and others were left to rot as they had no known usable value.
 In the late 1800s, cottonseeds began to be used as more than just seeds for replanting.

-Although cotton growers make the majority of their revenue from cotton, now 10-15% of their income is derived from cottonseed.
+Although cotton growers make most of their revenue from cotton, now 10-15% of their income is derived from cottonseed.
 Once the crop is harvested, there are still small fibers called linters attached to the seed, and this is considered to be one of the finest types of cellulose available.
-It is used for various products including:
+It is used for various products, including:

 - X-ray film

 Cottonseed Oil in Foods

 Cottonseed oil is mild tasting unlike oils such as olive, coconut, and corn.
 This and the low cost of it has made it one of America's favorite.
 Although you may not see it for sale in your supermarket, it is used in food production and in the catering industry and may be blended with other oils you currently purchase.